momentine/napkin/README.md

 # Napkin

-A sticky note cross-platform desktop application developed using Electron, Vite 2, Vue 3, TypeScript, and Electron Builder.
+A sticky notes cross-platform desktop application developed using Electron, Vite 2, Vue 3, TypeScript, and Electron Builder.

 Napkin is named after *"napkin notes,"* which refers to casual handwritten notes made on a napkin or any available piece of paper.
 It captures the essence of impromptu ideas.